razor389/bitmessage-rust/README.md

 ## Usage

-RustBitmessage can be used in either **node mode** or **client mode**.
+ShadowLink can be used in either **node mode** or **client mode**.

 ### Running as a Node

-A **node** operates within the Bitmessage network, performing tasks such as connecting to peers, broadcasting messages, and forwarding messages.
+A **node** operates within the ShadowLink network, performing tasks such as connecting to peers, broadcasting messages, and forwarding messages.

 1. **Run the Node**: Use the `--node` flag along with the `--address` flag to specify the node’s IP and port, and the `--connect` flag to connect to other nodes.